National Forum On Judicial Accountability

 Obviously not all of us lead global conglomerates or wield significant political, business, and/or community influence.
 When it comes to U.S. courtroom battles, many of us relate to the biblical character David in his epic showdown with the ruthless giant, Goliath.
 Of course, remember, David won that battle.
 He leveraged the capability of a stone (well aimed and propelled from a sling shot) against Goliath's ominous brute strength, and prevailed.

-The last two (2) decades have proven that no single sling shot of anything contains entrenched U.S. legal system abuse.
+The last two (2) decades have proven that no single sling shot of anything subdues entrenched U.S. legal system abuse.
 The task demands multi-faceted reform advocacy.
 When your name appears on court papers or you step into a courtroom, can the judge and your adversaries sense the full weight of that advocacy being brought to bear?

 Is it the judge, your adversary, and you -- one of America's increasingly acclaimed champions of justice?